-To accomplish this goal, the agencies shall agree to the following:
+To accomplish this goal, DJJ and the School Board shall agree to the following:

 1. Assign staff to meet regularly to exchange pertinent information regarding agency regulations and policies.

 2. Conduct joint facility needs, assessments, planning, implementation, and evaluation activities.